makersacademy/bowling-challenge/third_try.md

  4. it should know if it is spare
    - if pinCount is 0, meaning all pins were down and roll2 has a value (there were pins down here), then it is a spare (true)

- - it should know if it is strike
+ 5. it should know if it is strike
+   - same inplementation logic as spare

  - if on 10th frame, should accept 2 rolls if not strike or spare